Meet Kirmada

 “Swipe on, Swipe Off.
 This is the Way of Kirmada.”

-Now our team has grown to include Fran, Genevieve, Tim and Mills and we’re pushing ahead with an exciting development roadmap to deliver our goal of the ultimate business and personal productivity tool.
+Now our team has grown to include Fran, Genevieve, Tim, Callum and Mills and we’re pushing ahead with an exciting development roadmap to deliver our goal of the ultimate business and personal productivity tool.